gee-community/ee-LandsatLinkr/README.md

  ];
 ```

+The display includes each image's ID and year.
 If there are one or two good images for a year near the target date, it is recommended that you discard any images from the same year that are only marginally good (images with more clouds, thin clouds, a few discolored lines, etc).
 If there are no really good images for a given year, you can include all of the marginally good ones (Landsat Linkr attempts to mask discolored lines and clouds and uses an intra-annual medoid reduction to identify the best pixel).

 This step can take some time, particularly if you have included most or all of each year (see DOY_RANGE above).
 Once you have previewed all of the MSS images and filtered out the bad ones (by copy/pasting those image IDs to the EXCLUDE_IDs variable), you can move onto the next step.
+Note that you may have to return to this step to exclude more images if your final results aren't satisfactory.

 ### Script Step 4.
 Prepare WRS-1 images
 This step will correct each included MSS image to the reference image `ref` that you created earlier.
 After running this step, all of the selected MSS imagery will be harmonized within the MSS time series.
 This step exports annual composite images that are based on the best pixel for each year, and adds these annual composites to the WRS1 to WRS2 asset folder that you created earlier.
 This step takes about one hour to run.